 "We've been living in a connected world for about 25 years, and so many of us have amassed a lot of online content,” Steiber says.
 “COVID-19 has made it abundantly clear that we are never prepared for death, and managing the digital presence of a loved one should be top of mind … for both pragmatic and emotional reasons."

-A free option lets you save three websites and store three key documents; write one last goodbye email, create an unofficial social media will (similar to a free spreadsheet that the British-based Digital Legacy Association has available on its website), and consult an expert for advice, Steiber and Sieberg said in a phone interview.
+A free option lets you save three websites and store three key documents, write one last goodbye email, create an unofficial social media will (similar to a free spreadsheet that the British-based Digital Legacy Association has available on its website), and consult an expert for advice, Steiber and Sieberg said during a phone interview.

-Their premium plan, $69 annually, offers everything in the free plan, plus the ability to save unlimited sites; store unlimited documents; create unlimited last goodbye emails; upload a last goodbye video; and write a will, funeral directives and medical directives.
-A VIP plan, $99 a year, includes the ability to save unlimited websites and passwords, upload multiple last goodbye videos and delete two websites.
+Their premium plan ($96 annually) offers everything in the free plan, plus other features, including the ability to save unlimited sites, store unlimited documents, create unlimited future message, and write a will, funeral directives and medical directives.
+A lifetime plan costs $499.

-Another company, New York-based Everplans, also offers secure storage for your account, password and device information; contact information for doctors, financial advisers, lawyers and other professionals you use; health care and legal documents; and even instructions on your pet's care as well as advice from its experts.
+Another company, New York-based Everplans, also offers secure storage for your account, password and device information; contact information for doctors, financial advisers, lawyers and other professionals you use; health care and legal documents; and even instructions on your pet's care and advice from its service providers.

 Last goodbyes are an optional service from Palo Alto, California-based GoodTrust that allows people to create an email, social post or video to share with loved ones when a client's proof of death is reported to the company or on special dates after the death, such as a wedding anniversary or birthday.